 Tony Ruoti retired from the U.S. Navy in 2005 and worked in the Defense Industry before joining Vae.
 A former Naval Aviator, Tony served as a communications officer onboard the USS Forrestal and on the Pentagon’s Joint Staff where he help develop the information requirements today’s Services implement enabling them to work as a team.
 He is a Senior, Certified Electronics Technician (CETsr), as well as, a Certified IPC Instructor for J-STD-001, IPC/WHMA-A-620, and IPC-A-610.

 Bob Lisi served as a Design Technician at Raytheon Submarine Signal for 13 years, where he assembled experimental circuitry and completed prototype models.
 Bob also worked as a Production Test Engineer for Independent Energy, an alternative energy company where he initiated and adapted engineering change requests and change orders.
 In this role, he also provided product development and research and designed new test equipment among other things.
 After Independent Energy, Bob worked for Honeywell Inc. as an HVAC Systems Engineer for 8 years.
-Bob also served for four years in the United States Navy where he served as a qualified aircrew.
+Bob has an Associate’s Degree in Electronics from CCRI, and A Bachelor of Science Degree from Roger Williams University.
+Bob also served for four years in the United States Navy where he served as a qualified aircrew and received the Air Medal.
 For 16 years Bob has volunteered at the Quonset Air Museum to help in the process of restoration of World War II, Korean War and Vietnam War era aircraft.
+He has volunteered for 15 years in RI Civil Air Patrol, with current rank of Lt.
+Colonel, USAF AUX.

 Rachel works as a Veteran Advocate for the VAe Florida locations and manages each veteran for the entire lifecycle of the program.
 Whether from initial engagement and entry into the program to interview prep and job placement into the civilian marketplace, she will ensure each veteran is prepared and job ready upon graduation.
 Rachel has an extensive background in full cycle Technical Recruitment and staffing management as well as Human Resource management.